evboggs302/Scavenger-Hunt/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# Scavenger Hunt

+- This repo will eventually hold a scavenger hunt app that will utilize the Twilio texting service.

-### `npm start`
+### _Available Scripts_

-Runs the app in the development mode.<br />
+- `npm start` Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+  _Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+  The page will reload with edits.
+You will also see any lint errors in the console._

-### `nodemon`

-Launches the server file for all the fun to start
+- `npm run serve` // `nodemon` Launches the server file.